 MS students participate in Student Research Seminar (MICR690) and Department Seminar (MICR690) throughout their tenure in the graduate program

-The oral examination is designed to assess the student's aptitude and potential to ultimately perform as an independant scientist.
+The oral examination is designed to assess the student's aptitude and potential to ultimately perform as an independent scientist.
 This examination involves the defense of a written thesis based on his or her own research findings.

 Upon completion of the research project, the MS student prepares a written thesis based on his or her own research findings.
 This document is reviewed by an advisory committee of faculty, and the thesis is defended in a final oral examination.
-It is expected that students will present this work at scientific meetings and prepare a peer-reviewd manuscript for publication in a scientific journal based upon their research findings.
+It is expected that students will present this work at scientific meetings and prepare a peer-reviewed manuscript for publication in a scientific journal based upon their research findings.

 There are currently about 50 graduate students in Microbiology & Immunology, which is one of the largest graduate programs on the Virginia Commonwealth University Medical College of Virginia campus.

 Applicants must have earned a baccalaureate or equivalent degree prior to admission.
 The typical successful applicant will have taken introductory level courses in biology, chemistry, physics, and mathematics; advanced level course work in these disciplines also is strongly recommended.

 An online application form may be completed at: http://graudate.admissions.vcu.edu/apply/.
 Application to School of Medicine (SOM) Masters Programs, including those in the Department of Microbiology & Immunology, also can be accomplished via the umbrella program in Molecular Biology & Genetics.
 The deadline for applications is typically May 1 for a student to matriculate the following semester, but earlier application is recommended.